Commonwealth Coastal & Marine Policy Fellowship

 For full details including fellowship requirements, application guidelines, evaluation criteria, and review and selection process, download the fellowship announcement.
 For additional information on the how to submit your application to VASG, refer to the eSeaGrant Instructions.
 All of the above can be found in the sidebar of this page under Related Documents.Intent to Apply

-Applicants are strongly encouraged to contact VASG’s Fellowship and Research Program Coordinator, Sam Lake to indicate their interest in the fellowship, discuss the application process, and to schedule their virtual interview.
-Applicants can express their interest by sending a short, simple email - please include "Commonwealth Fellowship" in the subject line.Application Submission & eSeaGrant
+All applicants are required to contact VASG’s Fellowship and Research Program Coordinator, Sam Lake (contact information in sidebar), to indicate their interest in the fellowship, discuss the application process, and to schedule their virtual interview.
+Notifications can be sent as a short, simple email expressing your interest in the fellowship.
+Please reference “Commonwealth Fellowship” in the subject line.Application Submission & eSeaGrant

-Applications must be submitted online via eSeaGrant .
-If you plan to apply, we recommend registering for eSeaGrant at least two weeks in advance of the deadline.
-VASG will not accept late applications under any circumstances (e.g., internet delays), so please allow ample time to submit your application in advance of the deadline.Recommendation Letters
+Applications must be submitted online via eSeaGrant.
+If you plan to apply, we strongly recommend notifying VASG and registering for eSeaGrant at least two weeks in advance of the deadline.Recommendation Letters

-To maintain confidentiality, VASG requires that letters NOT be submitted with the student’s application; instead, letters should be requested and uploaded through eSeaGrant.
-Letters must be submitted by the deadline and should be address to Dr. Troy Hartley, Director, Virginia Sea Grant.
+To maintain confidentiality, VASG requires that letters are NOT submitted with the student’s application.
+Recommendation letters must be requested and uploaded through eSeaGrant.
+There is no page limit for letters, but VASG recommends that letters not exceed two pages and not include attachments.
+Please address letters to Dr. Troy Hartley, Director, Virginia Sea Grant.